 Great question.
-So it can actually be diagnosed and teenagers.
+So it can actually be diagnosed in teenagers.
 You can't reverse PCOS.
-There's no cure for PCOS, but you can put it in remission, you can manage your symptoms.
-And that's what living PCLs really is about.
-It's about leading a long and healthy life, you know, being metabolically healthy.
-But in teenagers, there are things such as the contraceptive pill and other things that can be considered but you need to consider certain things because there could be height, potentially higher rates of mood changes, and teenagers taking the pill.
-These are all things that we discuss in our book, because it's all about the individual, every individual will PCs will have different symptoms, and it manifests differently.
+There's no cure for PCOS, but you can put it in remission, you can manage your symptoms and that's what Living PCOS Free is about.
+It's about leading a long and healthy life, being metabolically healthy.
+But in teenagers, there are things such as the contraceptive pill and other things that can be considered but you need to consider certain things because there could be potentially higher rates of mood changes in teenagers taking the pill.
+These are all things that we discuss in our book, because it's all about the individual.
+Every individual with PCOS will have different symptoms, and it manifests differently.
 So it can be really difficult.
-That's why don't just assume something, oh, this person is in a smaller body.
-They likely don't have PCOS.
-We know that 20% of women with PCOS and I was one of them have lean PCOS where your BMI is in the healthy range or even being quite slim, slim.
-But having all of the many of the other characteristics of PCOS.
-So yes, it tends to start in the teenage years, then that's when it gets picked up, obviously, because you notice that there's menstrual irregularities.
+And that's why don't just assume something, oh, this person is in a smaller body, they likely don't have PCOS.
+We know that 20% of women with PCOS, and I was one of them, have lean PCOS, where your BMI is in the healthy range or even being quite slim.
+But having many of the other characteristics of PCOS.
+So yes, it tends to start in the teenage years, that's when it gets picked up, obviously, because you notice those menstrual irregularities.

-They're looking for mood swings, and acne in a teenager is not gonna get you very far.
-Is it?
-Because it's so commonplace?
+But looking for mood swings and acne in a teenager is not gonna get you very far, is it?
+Because it's so commonplace.

 Exactly.
-So I think so you've got to wait a number of years before you do things like the ultrasound scan and things like that.
-And that shouldn't be done someone unless they're sexually active, but I think there are there are specific criteria and teenagers and obviously that excess hair growth and things can really impact quality of life at all.
-When you're a teenager.
-It can be especially debilitating.
+So I think you've got to wait a number of years before you do things like the ultrasound scan and things like that, and that shouldn't be done on someone unless they're sexually active, but I think there are specific criteria in teenagers.
+And obviously that excess hair growth and things can really impact quality of life at all ages, but when you're a teenager, it can be especially debilitating.

 Yes.
-Emily's sensitive question.
-I think this is the earliest you've had a question on this show that I can remember.
-I mean, so thank you, Emily.
-She says she writes in thinking that many people many women have cysts on the ovaries, but actually don't have PCOS.
-Will does even one cyst mean that you've got the syndrome?
-Or will it give you the syndrome, so there's a difference between having polycystic ovaries and having polycystic ovary syndrome.
+Emily's sent in a question.
+I think this is the earliest we've had a question on this show that I can remember, so thank you, Emily.
+She says, is she right in thinking that many people, many women, have cysts on their ovaries, but actually don't have PCOS?
+Or does even one cyst mean that you've got the syndrome?
+Or will it give you the syndrome?

+So there's a difference between having polycystic ovaries and having polycystic ovary syndrome.
 And not everyone with PCOS will have polycystic ovaries.
 I know that sounds quite confusing.
-But it is distinct from a very true ovarian cysts which sometimes need operations.
+But it is distinct from true ovarian cysts which sometimes need operations.
 As I mentioned, these are immature egg follicles.
-And, and so you, you can't diagnose someone just because they have polycystic ovaries, they do need to meet two out of three of the criteria that just because you've got polycystic ovaries on an ultrasound doesn't mean you have that could actually be a symptom of other things like just being young, having things like hypothalamic amenorrhea, which is when your periods actually go missing, usually as a result of an A relative energy deficiency in sports.
+And so you can't diagnose someone just because they have polycystic ovaries, they do need to meet two out of three of the criteria.
+Just because you've got polycystic ovaries on an ultrasound doesn't mean you have that, it could actually be a symptom of other things like just being young, having things like hypothalamic amenorrhea, which is when your periods actually go missing, usually as a result of a relative energy deficiency in sports.
 So for example, under fueling for your athletic needs, excessive exercising, eating disorders, those sorts of things.